choranus/CS300/cs300_notes.md

 sc.next()
 ```

-Don't make more than one scanner
+Don't make more than one scanner!

 ##### .delimitor()